PMSF

 In biochemistry, phenylmethylsulfonyl fluoride (PMSF) is a serine protease inhibitor (serine hydrolase inactivator) commonly used in the preparation of cell lysates.
 PMSF does not inactivate all serine proteases.
 The effective concentration of PMSF is between 0.1 - 1 mM.
 The half-life is short in aqueous solutions (110 min at pH 7, 55 min at pH 7.5, and 35 min at pH 8, all at 25 °C).
+At 4˚C, pH 8, PMSF is almost completely degraded after 1 day.
 Stock solutions are usually made up in anhydrous ethanol, isopropanol, or corn oil and diluted immediately before use.

-PMSF binds specifically to the active site serine residue in serine hydrolases.
+PMSF reacts specifically with the active site serine residue in serine hydrolases.
 It does not bind to any other serine residues in the protein.
 This is a result of the hyperactivity of that serine residue caused by the specific environmental conditions in the enzyme's active site (catalytic triad).
-Because PMSF binds covalently to the enzyme, the complex can be viewed by X-ray crystallography; it can therefore be used as a chemical label to identify an essential active site serine in an enzyme.
+Because PMSF bonds covalently to the enzyme, the complex can be viewed by X-ray crystallography; it can therefore be used as a chemical label to identify an essential active site serine in an enzyme.